Oceanside DUI Defense Attorneys

 A felony DUI is often referred to as a DUI with Injury, meaning that another individual was harmed during your arrest, such as if you are in a traffic collision.
 In these instances, your case may also involve additional charges of vehicular manslaughter if an individual died in the collision.
 Bottom line, these charges are extremely serious, and the prosecution is unlikely to show mercy on you.
 That is why it is imperative that you secure sound legal advice before your case to ensure you receive the best defense possible.

 You should start building your defense as soon as you are charged, as time is of the essence.
-Your attorney will need to review all available evidence and charges to determine the best course of action.
+Your Oceanside DUI lawyer will need to review all available evidence and charges to determine the best course of action.
 Our team prides itself on creating miracles and defending cases that other attorneys will turn down, but you will want us to have as much time as possible to give you the best defense available.

 Common defense strategies we have used in the past to have charges reduced or dismissed include: